prasdud/timmy-web-crawler/readme.md

 OSError: Could not find a suitable TLS CA certificate bundle, invalid path: ca_bundle.crt

 program runs into error if certificate is not trusted in all browsers according to sslshopper.com works on sites without any errors on sslshopper.com

+15-7-2024
+MAJOR refactoring
+cleaned the entire code up and put everything in litlle functions

+development will be done on develop branch
+TODO
+add logging feature